fandreuz/BisPy/docs/source/index.rst

         \forall b' \mid \langle b,b' \rangle \in E, \,\, \exists a' \mid \langle a,a' \rangle \in E \land (a',b') \in \mathcal{B}
     \end{cases}

-The definition may be read as follows: given a couple of nodes which is in relation with respect to :math:`\mathcal{B}`, each child of the first node is in relation with at least one child of the second node, and viceversa.
+The definition may be read as follows: given a pair of two nodes which are in relation with respect to :math:`\mathcal{B}`, each child of the first node is in relation with at least one child of the second node, and viceversa.